2. Staging & Testing

 - Mint at least 20–40 test tokens — enough to see meaningful variety across your trait space

-- Use "Explore Possibilities" in the Outputs tab — this previews many different hashes rapidly without minting transactions
+- Use "Explore Possibilities" in the Outputs tab — this previews many different hashes rapidly without spending gas on minting transactions

 - Review outputs carefully — look for visual errors, edge cases, extreme outputs